jaimetur/PhotoMigrator/README.md

 ### Process Explained:
 The whole process will do the next actions if all flags are false (by default):

 1. Unzip all the Takeout Zips from default zip folder "Zip_files" (you can modify the Zip_folder with the option _--zip-folder <folder_name>_) into a subfolder named Takeout (by default) or any other folder if you specify it with the option _--takeout-folder <folder_name>_.
-This step can be skipped using flag _--skip-unzip_ in case that you already have unzip all the files manually.
+This step can be skipped if you ommit this argument (useful in case that you already have unzip all the files manually).

 2. Use GPTH Tool to process all .json files and fix date of all photos/videos found on Takeout folder and organize them into the output folder using  a year/month folder structure.
 There are two flags to avoid creating year/month folder structure on this step:
     - _--flatten-albums_ to skip create year/month folder structuture on each album folder individually